"The further you get away from yourself, the more challenging it is. Not to be in your comfort zone is great fun."

 Drama rehearsal techniques such as hot-seating and thought-tracking are used to develop understanding of character.

-A programme of theatre visits, often in conjunction with the English Faculty, providing rich experience of local and national productions.
+A programme of theatre visits, often in conjunction with the English Faculty, provide rich experience of local and national productions.
 Visiting theatre companies and practitioners also enhance the curriculum.

 "Unless the theatre can ennoble you, make you a better person, you should flee from it."
 Constantin Stanislavski